ipfs/specs/BITSWAP.md

 # Introduction

-Bitswap is a message based protocol, as opposed to response-reply.
+Bitswap is a message-based protocol, as opposed to response-reply.
 All messages contain wantlists, and/or blocks.
-Upon receiving a wantlist, a Bitswap server should consider sending out wanted blocks if it has them.
-Upon receiving blocks, the node should send out a notification called a `Cancel` to any other peers they have already asked for the data signifying that they no longer want the block.
-At the protocol level, Bitswap is very simple.
+Upon receiving a wantlist, a Bitswap server should eventually send wanted blocks if it has them.
+Upon receiving blocks, the client should send a `Cancel` notification to peers that have asked for the data, signifying that the client no longer wants the block.

-Bitswap is a relatively simple protocol, where complexity lives in the particular implementations to optimize for their particular balance of aspects such as throughput, latency, fairness, memory usage, etc.
+Bitswap aims to be a simple protocol, so that implementations can balance aspects such as throughput, latency, fairness, memory usage, etc. for their specific requirements.

 # Bitswap Protocol Versions